smarter-sh/community/contributors/guide/owners.md

 weight: 15
 description: |
-  OWNERS files are used to designate responsibility over different parts of the Kubernetes codebase and serve as the implementation mechanism for the two-phase code review process used by the project.
+  OWNERS files are used to designate responsibility over different parts of the Smarter codebase and serve as the implementation mechanism for the two-phase code review process used by the project.
 ---

 ## Overview

-OWNERS files are used to designate responsibility over different parts of the Kubernetes codebase.
+OWNERS files are used to designate responsibility over different parts of the Smarter codebase.
 Today, we use them to assign the **[reviewer][reviewer-role]** and **[approver][approver-role]** roles (defined in our [community membership doc]) that are used in our two-phase code review process.
 Our OWNERS files were inspired by [Chromium OWNERS files][chromium-owners] which in turn